Making a Connection

 Minthorn moved back to the Pacific Northwest, specifically Portland.
 He had received an offer from the Graduate School of Education and Counseling at Lewis & Clark College.
 Minthorn had originally planned on attending a larger school so he could take advantage of the sports ecosystem.
 “I felt like I made the right decision by attending smaller schools because it’s what I needed,” he said.
 “I feel like those experiences and those relationships will help me going forward.”

 Minthorn completed his master’s in teaching near the start of the 2008 financial collapse.
 “There were no jobs,” he said.
 Minthorn returned to Kansas and took a position with Haskell’s campus daycare.
-He remained in that role for three years before moving to New Mexico.
-During his time in New Mexico, Minthorn taught at the Native American Community Academy, Bernalillo High School, and Walatowa High Charter School.
+He remained in that role for three years before moving to New Mexico where he taught middle school and high school.